heondo/book-blogger/README.md

 # book-blogger

-### Libraries/Frameworks
+#### Libraries/Frameworks
 * ReactJS/Hooks
+* Express/NodeJS
+* MySQL 5.7
 * Material-UI
-First "solo" full stack project.
-Users can share reviews on books that they've recently read, users can like and comment on said review.

-Books are gathered from Google's Books API, using material-ui.
+* Google Books API

+##### Purpose

+Users can share, view, and save reviews on various books gathered from the Google Books API.
+Book information is collected from the API, with book tags that are autocompleted or created by the user.